radish-es/opensourcelaw/content/courses/Property/readings/week2.md

 ### Symmetrical Opposition

 In denial-of-premise-type arguments, both argument bites are in direct conflict: it seems that for one to be true, the other must be false.
 Each argument bite directly attacks a factual or normative foundation of its opponent.
 Symmetric opposition works somewhat differently.
-Here, neither argument bite works to undermine the its opponent directly.
+Here, neither argument bite works to undermine its opponent directly.
 Instead, in symmetric opposition each party appeals to their *own respective interests*, without directly attacking or undermining the interests of the other party.
 The result, in many cases, is the appearance of "talking past one another", as in this example:

-> Plaintiff: I have a right to do what I want with my land.
+> Plaintiff: I have a right to do what I want on my land without interference from others.

 > Defendant: I have a right to freely express myself wherever I choose.